Enrollment Guide

 Course instructors cannot give you permission to enroll unless the course is listed in the catalog as “permission of instructor.”

-Contact Heather Peterson for assistance with most 1000-/2000-level courses or Mikki Klinger for assistance with MATH 1300, 1340, and all courses numbered 3000 and above.
-If you send email, please include your name, college, class standing, and any other details you think may help us prioritize your request.
+If you are unable to self-enroll in a required MATH class for your degree, contact Heather Peterson for assistance with most 1000-/2000-level courses or Mikki Klinger for assistance with MATH 1300, MATH 1340, and courses numbered 3000 and above.
+If you send email, please include your name, college, class standing, and any other details you think may help to prioritize your request.

 The Mathematics Department will assist you if you are unable to resolve a conflict between a required math course and another required course for your degree.
 If changing your first-year writing seminar or PE class is possible and will resolve the conflict, then you should resolve the conflict on your own rather than seeking an accommodation for your math class.